Is that a 1901 switch-tower from the Boston Elevated Railway

 Phase 1 trip to Perini's yard in East Boston.
 Mr. Brilliante's photo.

 Easy does it!
-Tower C is lowered from the Charlestown Bridge
+Tower C was lowered from the Charlestown Bridge

 onto the barge which eventually carried the historic structure